red-axe/am-editor/docs/config/toolbar.md

 ### onActive

-The custom button is activated and selected, and the plug-in `engine.command.queryState` method is called by default
+The custom button is activated and selected, and the plugin `engine.command.queryState` method is called by default

 ```ts
 onActive?: () => boolean;